awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-nodejs.md

 ## Step 2: Create the Package JSON for the Project<a name="getting-started-nodejs-download"></a>

 After you create the `awsnodesample` project directory, you create and add a `package.json` file for holding the metadata for your Node\.js project\.
-For details about using `package.json` in a Node\.js project, see [What is the file package\.json?](https://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json/) on the [docs\.nodejitsu\.com](https://docs.nodejitsu.com) site\.
+For details about using `package.json` in a Node\.js project, see [What is the file package\.json?](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/)\.

 In the project directory, create a new file named `package.json`\.
 Then add this JSON to the file\.